Women skydivers break head-first formation record over Arizona

-The skydivers leaped from three aircraft at 18,000 feet near Eloy, about 65 miles southeast of Phoenix, said Nancy Koreen, the association's director of sport promotion.
+The skydivers leaped from three aircraft at 18,000 feet (5,486 meters) near Eloy, about 65 miles (105 km) southeast of Phoenix, said Nancy Koreen, the association's director of sport promotion.

 The women were from countries that included the United States, Canada, Australia, Mexico, France, Norway, Sweden and Germany.